F200907/ftc-tool/README.md

 ```

 The input's syntax is defined below in BNF-grammars with `x` being variable identifiers, `n` natural numbers, and `r` recursion variable identifiers.
-Legal variable identifiers are strings starting in a letter followed by arbitrarly many alpha-numeric characters.
+Legal variable identifiers are strings starting in a letter followed by arbitrarily many alpha-numeric characters.

 **Arithmetic expressions:**